 It may seem obvious, but the first step is to record the date the opening letter, containing the CDF offer and COP9, is received.
 The client only has 60 days from receiving the offer to make a decision, namely, to admit to a deliberate error(s) (which may include fraudulent errors) or to do nothing about it.

 The error / fraud could involve a direct and / or an indirect tax.
 A full list of the direct and indirect taxes included within the CDF can be found in the Contractual disclosure facility guidance note.

 The opening letter from HMRC will rarely give an indication of the deliberate error or tax fraud it suspects has been committed.
 All the agent will know at this early stage is that HMRC believes the client has done something deliberately to understate their income or gains, usually by concealment or by withholding or misrepresenting information.
 For HMRC guidance on deliberate behaviour, see CH53700 and CH53800.

-A CDF opportunity is not offered to an individual whom HMRC believes has made a careless mistake, such as claiming an excessive amount of business mileage in
+A CDF opportunity is not offered to an individual whom HMRC believes has made a careless mistake, such as

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 What is a settlor-interested trust?A settlor-interested trust is one where the person who created the trust, the settlor, has kept for himself some or all of the benefits attaching to the property which he has given away.
 A straightforward example is where a settlor transfers assets to trustees for

 IntroductionConsortium relief enables losses of a consortium company to be transferred to consortium members in proportion to the consortium member’s interest in the consortium company, and vice versa.
 Consortium relief is a flexible relief which is available in several different scenarios which are